 When thinking about planning a trip, make sure to follow the direction of the Provincial Health Officer and keep up to date on changing guidelines and regulations.
 COVID-19 protocols can change abruptly, and differ from community to community, so make sure you are armed with the latest information and protocols before embarking on your trip.

 To make the most out of your trip, we suggest planning ahead.
 Businesses and services across the Sunshine Coast have enacted various COVID policies and protocols to ensure your safety.
 Some may be operating at reduced capacity, with limited hours, or require advance bookings.
 By reaching out in advance, you can ensure that you make the most of your time on the Sunshine Coast.
-For help with trip planning, our Visitor Centres in Gibsons, Sechelt and Powell River are open from June 16 onwards.
-Don’t Forget to check our ‘Know Before You Go‘ page, too.
+For help with trip planning, the staff at our Visitor Centres in Gibsons, Sechelt, and Powell River can help.
+Don't forget to check our 'Know Before You Go' page, too.

 The Sunshine Coast is a semi-rural region.
 Depending on where you are visiting, stocking up on essentials, such as groceries or beach gear, can lessen your impact on our smaller communities who may be experiencing supply issues.

 Keep yourself and our communities safe by bringing a Clean Trip Kit, which includes hand sanitizer, soap, gloves, mask, toilet paper and in some cases, paper towel.
 While some businesses and destinations may supply these for visitors, it’s not guaranteed.

 Feel sick?
 Don't travel.
 Before you embark on any trip to the Sunshine Coast, make sure you are not exhibiting any signs that you are unwell.
 While visiting, practice physical distancing and frequent handwashing hygiene to help prevent the spread of COVID-19.
 Wear a mask, and keep a safe distance from people outside of your immediate group.